 By the way, dolphins aren’t smiling.
 It’s just the shape of their face.

-How to see wild dolphins in Puerto Vallarta Mexico
+How to ethically swim with the dolphins in Puerto Vallarta Mexico

 Hopefully, this information could help you understand why swimming with captive dolphins is cruel.

-If you’re interested in swimming with wild dolphins in Puerto Vallarta, Wildlife Connections has another tour where you can swim with free WILD dolphins in their natural environment.
+Wildlife Connections offers a fantastic tour where you can swim with free WILD dolphins in the stunning Banderas Bay.

 On this tour, you’ll visit a resident bottlenose dolphin group (sometimes spotted dolphins are found here).
 They have a hydrophone on board, allowing you to hear how the dolphins communicate.

-Depending on the dolphin’s activity and mood, you’ll have a good chance to jump in and go swimming with them.
+Depending on the dolphin’s activity and mood, you’ll have a good chance to swim with them.
 But, of course, they are wild, so this all depends on them!

 Since a research organization runs this tour, you’ll learn about their important work and even participate in their conservation research.